New Alzheimer’s Drug Granted Accelerated FDA Approval

 Exterior of FDA building

-The U.S. Food and Drug Administration today approved Leqembi (lecanemab-irmb) via the Accelerated Approval pathway for the treatment of Alzheimer’s disease based on its ability to clear toxic amyloid from the brain.
-It is the only drug in the class of amyloid immunotherapies shown to slow cognitive decline and will be available during or before the week of Jan.
-23, 2023.
+The U.S. Food and Drug Administration today granted full approval for Leqembi (lecanemab-irmb) for the treatment of Alzheimer’s disease based on its ability to clear toxic amyloid from the brain.
+It is the first drug in the class of amyloid immunotherapies shown to slow cognitive decline and receive full FDA approval.

 Leqembi can slow the cognitive decline associated with Alzheimer’s disease by 25%, according to data on the phase 3 clinical trial published by the drug’s developers, Eisai and Biogen.
+It is a monoclonal antibody infusion given every two weeks and is approved to treat affected individuals with earlier stages of mild cognitive impairment or mild dementia.

 “Today’s announcement marks a critical step forward in the path toward a treatment for Alzheimer’s disease, giving hope to millions of individuals and families around the world,” said BrightFocus President and CEO Stacy Pagos Haller.